TLC Bi-Weekly Newsletter for Tuesday, April 22nd, 2025

 Also, if you are interested in earning a PD Certificate or becoming a TLC Fellow for this academic year, check out the requirements on our website.

-OCDI: The Online Course Design Institute is accepting registrants for the Spring session, which starts Feb 3.
+OCDI: The Online Course Design Institute is accepting registrants for the Summer session, which starts May 27, 2025.
 Click the link to learn more about this free, asynchronous, online training for K-State online teachers.
 If you have additional questions, please email the ID Team at idteam@ksu.edu.

 Engage the Sage Videos to Support Excellent Teaching

-We would like to remind you of several video resources as part of Dr. Don Saucier’s YouTube channel, Engage the Sage, that are particularly relevant for the beginning of the semester:
+We would like to remind you of several video resources as part of Dr. Don Saucier’s YouTube channel, Engage the Sage, that are particularly relevant toward the end of the semester:

 Thank You